peteroupc/peteroupc.github.io/random.md

 where the game might need to generate the same content of that kind multiple times.

-In general, such a game should use a PRNG with a custom seed for such purposes only if--
+In general, such a game should use a PRNG with a custom seed for such purposes only if&mdash;

 1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use (see recommendations 2 and 3), or
 2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to generate the level or state repeatedly (see recommendations 2 and 3).